bozsahin/cogs579/README.md

 There is a discussion group.
 Membership is required for registered students.
 All quiz, etc. are announced there.

-student conduct: METU student code applies.
+Student conduct: METU student code applies.
 All quiz, exam etc. are expected to be individual <em>effort</em> and wording.

 <b>Grading</b>